Applied Mathematics Major: FAQ

 If you think you will probably major in Applied Math, then yes, you might as well declare.
 All Yale students need to declare a major by the beginning of their junior year and then fulfill the requirements of that major by the end of their senior year to graduate.
 But unlike in other programs such as Global Affairs, History, or Political Science, declaring Applied Math as your major does not afford you any special privileges like pre-registration for seminars.
 And unlike at some other universities, you don’t transfer between different schools depending on your undergraduate major at Yale, meaning there isn’t a lot of importance attached to your major declaration.
 There is also no special process to declare your major; you just choose it in SIS and can change it whenever you want.
 Keep in mind, though, that to stay on track in the Applied Math major you need to start taking prerequisite courses right away (perhaps prerequisites that also count toward the requirements of other majors), even if you haven’t yet declared.

-The DUS is the Director of Undergraduate Studies, and is the main point of contact for all undergraduates interested in or majoring in Applied Mathematics.
+The DUS is the Director of Undergraduate Studies, and the Associate DUS is the Associate Director of Undergraduate Studies.
+They are the main point of contact for all undergraduates interested in or majoring in Applied Mathematics.
 The DUS is always a professor who uses math extensively in their studies and is familiar with the mathematical course offerings at Yale.
 The DUS is responsible for advising undergraduates in the major and approving course schedules, as well as approving the structure of the major itself.
 The DUS serves as the main academic advisor for students in the Applied Math major outside of their residential college dean.

-Currently, the DUS of the Applied Math major is the A. M. Bateman Professor of Geology and Geophysics and Professor of Mathematics and of Physics, John Wettlaufer.
+Currently, the DUS of the Applied Math major is the A. M. Bateman Professor of Geophysics, Mathematics and Physics, John Wettlaufer.
+The Associate DUS is Ian Adelstein, and is a Lecturer and Associate Research Scientist in the Department of Mathematics.

 If you are a first-year and need a sophomore advisor because you will likely major in Applied Math, send him an email. email@example.com

 If you are a major wishing to meet with the DUS for academic advising, set up a meeting using his scheduler.
-Meetings are held in the DUS’ office, KGL 109, unless otherwise indicated.
+Meetings are most efficiently held via zoom, unless otherwise indicated.
 Make sure to share your Applied Math checklist with him before meeting.

 Meetings with the DUS are yours to drive.
 Come in prepared with the questions you want to have answered, and a clear set of other topics for which you want to receive advice.